-19. At its meeting in February 2013 the JTPF saw a benefit in publishing on the Commission website the country specific information available on the OECD website for all EU MS, including those which are not members of the OECD2.
+19. At its meeting in February 2013 the JTPF saw a benefit in publishing on the Commission website the country specific information available on the OECD website for all EU MS, including those which are not members of the OECD.
 A compilation of the respective MS TP legislation on the JTPF website would especially be useful as some JTPF reports refer to domestic legislation and practices and provide guidance on how to deal with these differences in practice (see e.g. secondary adjustments).
 The Secretariat has clarified the technical aspects of the publication on the JTPF website.
 It is possible to create a section "MS TP country profile" (final title still to be decided) where for each MS a pdf document containing specific transfer pricing information would be published.
-The Secretariat has prepared a template and has compiled available information per MS drawing on public sources such as the OECD website and earlier responses to JTPF questionnaires (see ANNEX 1).
-MS will be asked to review and, if necessary, update and complete this information before its publication.
-Additional elements may be added to "MS TP country profile" as for example the information suggested by Italy under item 6 below.
+The Secretariat has compiled available information for each MS drawing on public sources such as the OECD website and earlier responses to JTPF questionnaires.
+MS have been asked to review and, if necessary, update and complete this information before its publication.
+Additional elements may be added to "MS TP country profile" as for example the information on the start of the 3-year period (see options listed in Section 1 above).